Battle of the Morannon: Battle

 The battle took place on 25 March.
 Before the battle began, Sauron sent the Black Númenórean called the Mouth of Sauron to speak with the Captains of the West.
 He tried to trick Gandalf into believing Sauron held Frodo captive, displaying as evidence Sam's sword, an Elven cloak, and Frodo's mithril shirt.
 The Mouth threatened that Frodo would be tortured if the West did not agree to Sauron's terms of surrender.
 Gandalf took the items from the Mouth of Sauron, and dismissed him.

 The forces of Sauron advanced and surrounded the Army of the West.
 Sauron's army outnumbered that of the West by at least ten to one.
 The Army of the West divided itself into two rings upon hills of rubble opposite the gate: Aragorn, Gandalf, and the sons of Elrond "with the Dúnedain about them" were on the left, with Éomer, Imrahil, and the Knights of Dol Amroth on the right.
 Against them were hordes of Orcs, Trolls, and Men, Easterlings and Haradrim.
 The Olog-hai, improved versions of Trolls, appeared for the first time.
 During the battle, the hobbit Pippin Took, marching as a Guard of the Citadel of Minas Tirith, killed a Troll.
 The surviving Nazgûl hovered over the Army of the West and spread fear and confusion.
 The giant Eagles of the Misty Mountains, led by Gwaihir the Windlord, attacked the Ringwraiths.

 At that moment, when all hope seemed lost, Frodo put on the One Ring, revealing to Sauron that Frodo was inside Mount Doom, and the Ring was in peril.
 He immediately summoned the Nazgûl from the battle to intercept Frodo; the army of Mordor, bereft of Sauron's attention, was thrown into disarray.
 Gollum bit the Ring off Frodo's finger.
-As Gollum celebrated, he fell with the ring into the Crack of Doom, destroying Sauron's power.
+As Gollum celebrated, he fell with the Ring into the Crack of Doom, destroying Sauron's power.
 The Nazgûl perished.
 Barad-dûr, the Black Gate and the Towers of the Teeth collapsed as their foundations were built with the power of the Ring.
-Sauron perished; his gigantic shadow formed in the sky and reached out in wrath, but was blown away and his spirit was left forever bodiless and impotent.
+Sauron perished; his gigantic shadow formed in the sky and reached out in wrath, but was blown away towards the East and his spirit was left forever bodiless and impotent.

 The Orcs and other creatures of Sauron were left directionless with his demise, and were easily defeated by the Army of the West.
 Some killed themselves, while others fled.
 The proud Easterlings and Haradrim fought on bravely, though eventually many surrendered, to be sent home in peace by Aragorn as he established the renewed and united Kingdoms of Gondor and Arnor.